 A sports enthusiast, Tufail lives a very active lifestyle having recently run the London Marathon, raising over £20,000 for charity.

 Head of Programmes

 Samina has been with Islamic Relief since 2005 when she joined the organisation as a Desk Officer supporting emergency responses to the Kashmir Earthquake, Bangladesh Cyclone Sidr and Myanmar Cyclone Nargis.
 She worked with and led the Palestine team following the 2008/9 conflict which, at the height of the crisis, was a £30m plus operation.She joined Islamic Relief UK in 2011 as Head of Programmes where she led global teams to secure £10m of funding from the UK Government’s Department for International Development (DfID).
 She also played a pivotal role in setting up processes to secure unrestricted funding.
 Under Samina’s management Islamic Relief UK’s project spend increased as well as the domestic programme strategy being developed and rolled-out.

 Prior to joining Islamic Relief, Samina spent 18 months in post-war Kosovo, running a UNHCR food security project which was transformed from a food distribution to sustainable development programme under conflict conditions.
 She also developed and delivered psycho-social interventions.

-Fatima Ribeiro joined Islamic Relief UK in 2014 and is currently the Head of Project Management Office and a member of IRUK’s Executive Board.
+Junaid Ahmed joined Islamic Relief in 2013 and is currently the Head of Corporate Services and a member of IRUK’s Executive Board.